phueb/EntropicStartTheory/README.md

 ## Dependencies

-To install all the dependencies, execute the following in your virtual environment:
+To install  the dependencies, execute the following in your virtual environment:

 ```bash
 pip install -r requirements.txt
 ```

+This will install custom-built packages, from Github, see below.

 ### AOCHILDES

-Used to retrieve chil-directed speech text data.
+Used to retrieve child-directed speech text data.
 It is available [here](https://github.com/UIUCLearningLanguageLab/AOCHILDES).

 ### Preppy